Love This? Save and Share!

 Kensal Town

-This West London brewery has been making beer since 2012, and supplies trendy pubs all over the city.
-The brewery has no taproom – there’s a reason most breweries in this guide are in the southern and eastern reaches of London.
-Well, two reasons.
-Money and space. – but you can try their London Pilsner, Stiff Lip American IPA, and more at The Hack & Hop in Whitefriars, or King & Co in Clapham.
+he brewery has no taproom – there’s a reason most breweries in this guide are in the southern and eastern reaches of London.
+Well, two reasons: money and space. – but you can try their London Pilsner, Stiff Lip American IPA, and more at The Hack & Hop in Whitefriars, or King & Co in Clapham.